gazugafan/laravel-temporal/README.md

 When querying for temporal models, we automatically constrain the query so that only current versions are returned.
 Getting at old revisions is also possible using added methods.

+When paired with [laravel-changelog](https://github.com/gazugafan/laravel-changelog), this will give you the history of every change made to a record, including who made each change and exactly what was changed.

 ## Schema Migration

 You'll need to modify your table's schema a bit.
 The bad news is that Laravel doesn't really "support" the modifications we need to make, so we have to resort to some ugly workarounds.
 The good news is that I made a helper class that handles all the dirty work for you!